NaluKit/nalu/etc/wiki/xx. Multi Module Clients.md

 # Multi Module Client
-Starting with version 2 Nalu improves the multi module support.
+Starting with version 2 Nalu improves the multi module support on the client side.
 In a client side multi module environment it is not possible to shared classes without having a common module.
-That was the way how client sided mutile modules was implementated in version 1.x.
+That was the way how client sided mutile modules was implementated in version 1.x using he plugin feature.

-With v2, Modules are new way to create modules in Nalu.
+The plugin implementation has two drawbacks:
+* It is necessary to have a common module for common events
+* It is necessary to have a common context

+Because of those two requirements in Nalu v1.x it is necessary to have a common client module.
+This common client module needs to be added to every client module.
+This will reduce the chance to reuse a client module.

+Regarding j2cl, which will prefer smaller compile units, Nalu needs an improvement.

+With v2, Nalu will avoid using a common client module to share the context class and common event classes.

+## Creating a module
+A module is now marked wirh the `@Module`-annotation.
+It takes a name and the module context class as parameter.

+## adding a module
 A module is now marked wirh the `@Module`-annotation.
 It takes a name and the module context class as parameter.

 ## Context